jonasbondesson84/MA23_Backend_hotel/README.md

 ### confirmBooking:
 	•	If bookingID is provided: Returns a confirmation with booking details, including guest count, room count, total cost, check-in and check-out dates, and guest name.
 	•	If bookingID is missing: Returns an error indicating the ID is required.
 	•	Error Handling: Responds with a general error message if an internal error occurs.

+ ### deleteBooking
+ 	•	If bookingID is provided and cancelled within 2 days before arrival: Returns a cancellation confirmation
+  	•	If bookingID is provided and cancalled later than 2 days before arrival: Returns message refering to cancellation policy
+   	•	If bookingID is : Returns an error indicating the there is no booking in mentioned ID.
+	•	Error Handling: Responds with a general error message if an internal error occurs.

 ### bookings: